LittleVaaty/VDesk/README.md

 `vdesk run -o 2 --half-split left "C:\Program Files\Google\Chrome\Application\chrome.exe" -a "/new-window https://github.com"`

-To launch a new Firefox using several arguments which also contain quotation marks (using `'` instead of `"` for the arguments part):
+To launch a new Firefox using several arguments which also contain quotation marks use `\"` for escaping:

+`vdesk run --on 2 --no-switch "C:\Program Files\Mozilla Firefox\firefox.exe" -a "-P \"GPT-Nutzung\" -no-remote \"localhost:3000\""`

+Note: If you use powershell instead of cmd you cannot use that `\"` notation to handle the quotation in the arguments, use `'` instead in the embracing qutotation marks:
 `vdesk run --on 2 --no-switch "C:\Program Files\Mozilla Firefox\firefox.exe" --arguments '-P "GPT-Nutzung" -no-remote "localhost:3000"'`

 ## Copyright notice